hazelflax/hazelflax/hzf.md

 Q: Instead of the Hazelflax, why not define the crucible of natural selection?
 Humans can concieve of all sorts of possibilities that don't exist in our universe (e.g. transfinite sets, oracles).

 A: You might get the same benefit just by limiting the algorithmic complexity of your policy.
 It may not be as optimal for the particular universe(s) for which you have a prior, but it may generalize better.
 (Just an intuition.)

+Q: Is the prior generally less important when the evidence is stronger?

+A: Yes.
+Stronger evidence reduces the set of universes where the corresponding choice in your policy affects the utility maximizing choice.
+E.g. if there’s only one possible universe with an agent with your observations, the prior doesn’t matter.
+More realistically, if all the matching universes have the same physics but different random bits, the prior also doesn’t matter.